dgryski/go-perfbook/performance.md

 well-researched implementations can be a significant win.

-Similarly, using a simpler algorithm means that tradeoffs, analysis, and implementation deals are more likely to be more studied and well understood than more esoteric or exotic and complex ones.
+Similarly, using a simpler algorithm means that tradeoffs, analysis, and implementation details are more likely to be more studied and well understood than more esoteric or exotic and complex ones.

 Simpler algorithms can also be faster.
 These two examples are not isolated cases